-Adding an awards and recognition component to this year is a must.
+Adding an awards and recognition component to corporate holiday party is a must.
 That means that you’ll need to start planning well in advance.
-Give your company leadership enough time to submit thoughtful nominations that recognize employees in a variety of categories relating to corporate culture, innovation, collaboration, as well as the top revenue producers within the company.
+Give your company leadership enough time to submit thoughtful nominations that recognize employees in a variety of categories relating to culture, innovation, collaboration, as well as the top revenue producers within the company.

 At the beginning of Convene’s own holiday party, we celebrate employee achievements through “Colleague of the Year,” “Manager of the Year,” “Sales Manager of the Year,” and “Founder’s Award” winners.
 We’ve found that sets an inspirational tone and allows for the winners to fully celebrate the rest of the night with their teams!

 Including collaborative, team-building elements into this year’s celebration gives employees who don’t typically interact with each other an opportunity to work together in new ways.

 By engaging in interactive activities rather than passive activities, people tend to feel closer to one another.
 Try something festive and lighthearted such a cookie decorating contest or go bigger with holiday-themed games such as Santa Limbo, Christmas Mad Libs, or People Bing—where party goers must find coworkers who match certain traits, like “has gone skydiving.”